-Job Description Research Technician 3 to assist and support scientific investigation studying the effect of aging on cardiac macrophage epigenetic programing that affect the phenotype and function during infection as directed in the Department of Microbial Infection and Immunity; independently conducts assigned experiments; performs a variety of biochemistry, cellular biology, molecular biology, and/or flow cytometry techniques; sorts and processes tissue and blood samples; tests and evaluates current procedures; performs routine procedures on lab animals including surgical procedures and/or administration of drugs; maintains and oversees animal breeding colonies and/or transgenic mouse colonies; assists with care of lab animals; records, consolidates and assists with analysis of research results; assists in evaluating validity of data obtained from experimental procedures; summarizes data for inclusion in grant proposals and manuscripts; prepares research progress reports; assists principal investigator with the preparation of publications, manuscripts, articles, posters, and abstracts; conducts library research on requested topics through researching current literature; oversees and maintains accurate records of laboratory activities; assists with training of junior research staff, and undergraduate and graduate students in research methods and equipment operation; sets up and operates laboratory equipment; monitors research supply, including specimens, inventory and initiates procurement requests as needed; participates in journal clubs, laboratory meetings and Department activities; performs additional duties as assigned.
+Job Description Research Technician 3 to assist and support scientific investigation to study the activation of antiviral and antiproliferative innate immune signaling cascades and the transcriptional and post-transcriptional control of gene expression as directed in the Department of Microbial Infection and Immunity; independently conducts assigned experiments; performs a variety of molecular biology (cloning, PCR, Western blot), cell culture, and biochemistry techniques; sorts and processes tissue and blood samples; tests and evaluates current procedures; performs routine procedures on lab animals including surgical procedures and/or administration of drugs; records, consolidates and assists with analysis of research results; assists in evaluating validity of data obtained from experimental procedures; summarizes data for inclusion in grant proposals and manuscripts; prepares research progress reports; assists principal investigator with the preparation of publications, manuscripts, articles, posters, and abstracts; conducts library research on requested topics through researching current literature; oversees and maintains accurate records of laboratory activities; assists with training of junior research staff, and undergraduate and graduate students in research methods and equipment operation; sets up and operates laboratory equipment; monitors research supply, including specimens, inventory and initiates procurement requests as needed;

 Minimum Education Required Bachelor's Level Degree or equivalent combination of education and experience with a Major in biological sciences.

 Required Qualifications A Bachelor's degree in a biological/health science or an equivalent combination of education and experience is required.
 Ability to translate, adapt and apply academic or practical knowledge in the conduct of biological/health science research is required.
 Experience in a biological/health research capacity is required.
-Experience with biochemistry, cellular biology, molecular biology, and/or flow cytometry techniques desired.
+Experience with molecular biology (cloning, PCR, Western blot), cell culture, and biochemistry techniques desired.
 Experience with animal handling and husbandry desired.
 Requires successful completion of a background check.
 Qualified candidates may be requested to complete a pre-employment physical including a drug screen.

 The Ohio State University is a dynamic community of diverse resources, where opportunity thrives and where individuals transform themselves and the world.
 Founded in 1870, Ohio State is a world-class public research university and the leading comprehensive teaching and research institution in the state of Ohio.
 With more than 63,000 students (including 57,000 in Columbus), the Wexner Medical Center, 14 colleges, 80 centers and 175 majors, the university offers its students tremendous breadth and depth of opportunity in the liberal arts, the sciences and the professions.